zio/zio-quill/CASSANDRA.md

 }
 ```

-We only need to define implicit encodings from/to `String`.
+Quill only requires definition of implicit encodings from/to `String`.

 ## Non-blocking IO ##

-This section would allow us to compare the different options the libraries offer to do non-blocking IO.
+This section compares the different options the libraries offer to do non-blocking IO.

 **Java Driver (v3.0.0)**

-The Datastax driver allows you to execute queries [asynchronously](https://github.com/datastax/java-driver/tree/2.1/manual/async), returning `ListenableFuture`s.
+The Datastax driver allows the user to execute queries [asynchronously](https://github.com/datastax/java-driver/tree/2.1/manual/async), returning `ListenableFuture`s.

 **Phantom (v1.22.0)**